 Yes, we have a spacious resident lounge that includes PACS reading stations, a coffee maker, and a comfortable couch.
 A call room is available with private quarters.
 Our library has an extensive collection of radiology texts, journals, and learning files.

 What is the conference schedule?

 What is the typical conference style?

-Conferences include a case-based and didactic approach, which encompass strategies geared towards the new ABR board exam.
+Conferences include a case-based and didactic approach, which encompass strategies geared towards the new ABR multiple choice board exam.
 Lecturers often utilize polling and multiple choice physics modules in their conferences.

 What is the call schedule?

 Beginning second year, seniors cover 39 weekend shifts and 4 holidays throughout the remainder of residency.
 Shifts include a 10 AM to 10 PM Saturday day shift, a 10 PM to 10AM Saturday night shift, and a 10 AM to 10 PM Sunday day shift.
-Friday nights are frequently available for moonlighting.
+Friday nights are available as a moonlighting shift.